 Capitalism is the road of suffering for the people.
 It will not ensure rapid economic progress nor eliminate poverty; social inequality will increase.
 The capitalist development of the countryside will ruin the peasantry still more.
-The workers will be fated either to engaging in back-breaking labour to enrich the capitalists or to swelling the ranks of the disinherited army of the unemployed.
+The workers will be fated either to engaging in backbreaking labour to enrich the capitalists, or to swelling the ranks of the disinherited army of the unemployed.
 The petty bourgeoisie will be crushed in competition with big capital.
 The benefits of culture and education will remain out of reach of the people.
 The intelligentsia will be compelled to sell its talent.

-What can Socialism bring the peoples?
+What can socialism bring the peoples?

 Socialism is the road to freedom and happiness for the peoples.
 It ensures rapid economic and cultural progress.
 It transforms a backward country into an industrial country within the lifetime of one generation and not in the course of centuries.
-Planned Socialist economy is an economy of progress and prosperity by its very nature.
+Planned socialist economy is an economy of progress and prosperity by its very nature.
 Abolition of the exploitation of man by man does away with social inequality.
 Unemployment disappears completely.
 Socialism provides all peasants with land, helps them to develop farming, combines their labour efforts in voluntary co-operatives and puts modern agricultural machinery and agronomy at their disposal.
 Peasant labour is made more productive and the land is made more fertile.
 Socialism provides a high material and cultural standard of living for the working class and all working people.
 Socialism lifts the people out of darkness and ignorance and gives them access to modern culture.
 The intelligentsia is offered ample opportunities for creative effort for the benefit of the people.

 It is for the peoples themselves to decide which road they will choose.
-In view of the present balance of the world forces and the actual feasibility of powerful support from the world Socialist system, the peoples of the former colonies can decide this question in their own interest.
+In view of the present balance of the world forces and the actual feasibility of powerful support from the world socialist system, the peoples of the former colonies can decide this question in their own interest.
 Their choice will depend on the balance of the class forces.
-The non-capitalist road of development is ensured by the struggle of the working class and the masses of the people, by the general democratic movement, of the nation.
-This road will require concessions from the bourgeoisie, but these will be concessions on behalf of the nation.
-All sections of the population can find application for their energies, provided they follow the non-capitalist road of development.
+The non-capitalist road of development is ensured by the struggle of the working class and the masses of the people, by the general democratic movement, and meets the interests of the absolute majority of the nation.

-Establishing and developing national democracies opens vast prospects for the peoples of the underdeveloped countries.
-The political basis of a national democracy is a bloc of all the progressive, patriotic forces fighting to win complete national independence and broad democracy, and to consummate the antiimperialist, anti-feudal, democratic revolution.
+The establishment and development of national democracies opens vast prospects for the peoples of the economically under-developed countries.
+The political basis of a national democracy is a bloc of all the progressive, patriotic forces fighting to win complete national independence and broad democracy, and to consummate the anti-imperialist, anti-feudal, democratic revolution.

 A steady growth of the class and national consciousness of the masses is a characteristic of the present stage of social development.
-The imperialists persist in distorting the idea of national sovereignty, trying to rob it of its main content and to use it as a means of fomenting national egotism, implanting a spirit of national exclusiveness and increasing national antagonisms.
+The imperialists persist in distorting the idea of national sovereignty, in emasculating it of its main content and in using it as a means of fomenting national egoism, implanting a spirit of national exclusiveness and increasing national antagonisms.
 The democratic forces establish the idea of national sovereignty in the name of equality for the peoples, of their mutual trust, friendship and assistance and of closer relations between them, in the name of social progress.
-The idea of national sovereignty in its democratic sense becomes more and more firmly established; it acquires increasing significance and becomes an important factor in the progressive development
+The idea of national sovereignty in its democratic sense becomes more and more firmly established; it acquires increasing significance and becomes an important factor in the progressive development of society.